Get Your Own Agent

 Open Terminal and paste this:

-curl -fsSL https://ai-do-site.pages.dev/ai-do-agent-v4.1.0.zip -o ai-do-agent.zip
+curl -fsSL https://ai-do-site.pages.dev/ai-do-agent-v5.2.5.zip -o ai-do-agent.zip

-unzip ai-do-agent.zip -d my-agent
+unzip ai-do-agent.zip -d ai-do-agent

-cd my-agent
+cd ai-do-agent

 Windows

-Download the zip above, extract it, then:
+Download the zip above, extract it to your Documents or Desktop, then:

 :: Open Command Prompt or PowerShell in the extracted folder, then run: